cdavidmaxey/cdavidmaxey.github.io/_posts/2016-05-05-Sunscreen-wont-work-if-it-stays-in-the-bottle.md

 	</table>
 </aside>
 <ol class="compact paragraph tail">
-	<li>SPF is a measure of protection only from UVB rays; “broad spectrum” sunscreen or sunblock protects against both UVB and UVA rays.</li>
+	<li>SPF is a measure of protection only from UVB rays; “broad spectrum” sunscreen protects against both UVB and UVA rays.</li>
 	<li>Don’t misunderstand SPF ratings&mdash;SPF 50 and 100 block only about 1% and 2% more UVB rays than SPF 30, respectively.
 The <a rel="nofollow" href="http://www.cdc.gov/cancer/skin/basic_info/sun-safety.htm"><abbr title="Centers for Disease Control and Prevention">CDC</abbr></a>, <a rel="nofollow" href="http://www.fda.gov/drugs/resourcesforyou/consumers/buyingusingmedicinesafely/understandingover-the-countermedicines/ucm239463.htm"><abbr title="U.S. Food and Drug Administration">FDA</abbr></a> and <a rel="nofollow" href="https://www.healthychildren.org/English/safety-prevention/at-play/Pages/Sun-Safety.aspx"><abbr title="American Academy of Pediatrics">AAP</abbr></a> recommend using at least SPF 15; the <a rel="nofollow" href="https://www.aad.org/media/stats/prevention-and-care/sunscreen-faqs"><abbr title="American Academy of Dermatology">AAD</abbr></a> recommends using at least SPF 30 (accessed July 1, 2017).</li>
 	<li>Choose a water-resistant product if you’ll be in the water.</li>
 	<li>Follow recommendations about applying the sunscreen <i>before</i> going out into the sun.</li>